A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Conclusion

 Decoupled policy optimization algorithms have proven effective for handling data staleness in asynchronous RL systems, but their reliance on explicit proximal policy computation creates a computational bottleneck that limits their practical benefits.
 In this work, we addressed this limitation through a simple yet principled observation: the proximal policy serves merely as a trust region anchor between the behavior and target policies, and thus does not require expensive neural network evaluation.
 Instead, it just needs to lie somewhere in between.

 Our staleness-aware approximation method implements this insight by interpolating between behavior and target policies in log-probability space, with fresher data weighted more heavily.
-The results demonstrate that this approach delivers substantial practical benefits: an 8,500$\times$ speedup in proximal policy computation and a 22\% reduction in end-to-end training time, while maintaining comparable task performance.
-More importantly, our approximation exhibits improved training stability compared to explicit computation, with more controlled importance weights and 6$\times$ fewer clipped tokens, suggesting that simpler can indeed be better.
+We evaluated our approach across two experimental setups spanning different model scales: Qwen2.5-1.5B-Instruct on GSM8K and Qwen3-8B on DAPO-Math-17k.
+Comparing against both the explicit recompute baseline and synchronous GRPO baseline, our results demonstrate substantial practical benefits: up to 1.8$\times$ speedup in training time while maintaining comparable task performance across all three methods.
+More importantly, our approximation exhibits improved training stability compared to explicit computation, with more controlled importance weights and fewer clipped tokens.
+Notably, at larger model scales (Qwen3-8B), the recompute method exhibits very high importance weights indicating instability, while our approximation maintains stable behavior, suggesting that simpler can indeed be better and more reliable.

 Beyond computational efficiency, this work highlights a broader principle: when designing RL algorithms for large-scale systems, we should question which components truly require expensive computation and which can be approximated from first principles.
 Our method applies to any decoupled policy optimization approach, not just PPO, making asynchronous RL more practical for training large language models and other computationally demanding domains.